 The CCHA will review all referrals, specific allegations, complaints, and tips from any source including other agencies, companies, and individuals, to determine if they warrant investigation.
-In order for the CCHA to investigate, the allegation must contain at least one independently-verifiable item of information, such as the name of an employer or the name of an unauthorized household member.
+In order for the CCHA to investigate, the allegation must contain at least one independently verifiable item of information, such as the name of an employer or the name of an unauthorized household member.

-The CCHA will investigate inconsistent information related to the family that is identified through file reviews and the verification process.
+The CCHA will investigate when inconsistent or contradictory information is detected through file reviews and the verification process.